imixs/manik-hot-deploy/README.md

 # manik-hot-deploy

-Manik-Hot-Deploy is a plugin for the Eclipse IDE which brings hot-deploy to the development of web applications.
+Manik-Hot-Deploy is a Maven Plugin which brings hot-deploy to the development of web applications.
 It supports Glassfish, Payara, JBoss and Wildfly application servers.

 There are different ways how to deploy a Web Application into an application server.
 You can deploy your application using a command line tool or a web interface provided by your sever.
 This is called Cold-Deployment.
 But this takes time as you need to redeploy your application each time you have done a change.
 You can automate this by using the auto-deploy and hot-deploy features supported by most application servers.
-This means, changes of the artefact or web content will automatically be deployed to your server in the background.
+This means, changes of the artifact or web content will automatically be deployed to your server in the background.

-If you are using the Eclipse IDE and Maven, Manik-Hot-Deploy allows you to setup hot-deploy for most application servers in a easy way.
+Using the Maven Plugin Manik-Hot-Deploy allows you to setup hot-deploy for most application servers in a easy way.

 See the [project home](https://manik.imixs.org/) for more information.